Embodied Red Teaming for Auditing Robotic Foundation Models: Embodied Red Teaming

-\textbf{Examples:} \texttt{\{EXAMPLES\}} are instructions causing the robot to fail in previous iterations.
-For each instruction $\boldsymbol{c}$, failure of the robot policy $\pi$ is measured by a given metric function $R$, where $R(\pi, \boldsymbol{c}) = 0$ indicates failure and $R(\pi, \boldsymbol{c}) = 1$ indicates success.
-In this paper, the metric function is implemented as a program that determines task completion using the simulator's states, but it can also be a classifier predicting task success.
+{\textsc{EXAMPLES}:} VLMs lack prior knowledge of which instructions may cause the robot models to fail.
+To address this, ERT iteratively refines instructions based on the robot’s execution results.
+In each iteration, the red-team VLM generates \(N\) instructions and selects those that lead to failures as the \texttt{\{EXAMPLES\}} in the prompt.
+Since VLMs are capable of doing in-context learning \citep{dong2022survey}, including failure examples increases the likelihood of sampling similar but different instructions at the next generation due to the stochastic nature of VLMs.
+For each instruction $\boldsymbol{c}$, the robot model $\pi$ is evaluated using a reward function $R$, where $R(\pi, \boldsymbol{c}) = 0$ indicates failure and $R(\pi, \boldsymbol{c}) = 1$ indicates success.
+In this study, $R$ is implemented as a program that assesses task completion based on the simulator’s states, but it can also be a classifier that predicts task success.
 Instructions with $R(\pi, \boldsymbol{c}) = 0$ are added to the prompt $\theta$.

-\textbf{Best-of-$M$ sampling:} To maximize the diversity of generated instructions, we sample $M$ sets of $N$ instructions from the red team VLM $p$, evaluate the diversity of each set, and select the set with the highest diversity for refinement step $k$.
+\textbf{Best-of-$M$ sampling:} To maximize the diversity of generated instructions, we sample $M$ sets of $N$ instructions from the red-team VLM $p$, evaluate the diversity of each set, and select the set with the highest diversity for refinement step $k$.
 The index of the selected set is given by: